 • facebook

 Grow more trees

-Yes, really big ones so me and my friends have bigger and safer places to live and raise our families.
-All kinds of trees, bushes and hedges provide great homes for us Birds.
+Yes, huge ones, so my friends and I have bigger, safer places to live and raise our families.
+All kinds of trees, bushes and hedges provide excellent homes for us Birds.

-The big tall trees are great because the cats can’t get us, we can make nice cosy nests and hide away from Nan Fran when we pinch her homemade bread.
+The big, tall trees are great because the cats can’t get us, and we can make lovely cosy nests and hide away from Nan Fran when we pinch her homemade bread.

-The twigs and leaves that fall from plants and trees are great materials for making a warm nest for our babies in the springtime when we have the new leaves to camouflage our nests.
-Remember keep it evergreen, the world needs more Trees.
+The twigs and leaves that fall from plants and trees are great for making a warm nest for our babies in the springtime when we have the new leaves to camouflage our nests.
+Remember, keep it evergreen; the animals, birds, and insects world needs more Trees.

 Let your garden overgrow because with everybody building lots of houses and cutting down trees the animals, birds, insects and plants need a place to call home and live in peace.

-Lots of plants and a good overgrown garden are brilliant for when caterpillars want to make a cocoon and grow into a Butterfly.
-For lots of us to do this, we need loads of plants with many leaves.
+Many plants and an excellent overgrown garden are brilliant for when caterpillars want to make a cocoon and grow into a Butterfly.
+For many of us to do this, we need many plants with many leaves.

+• facebook